WISE OWL EXERCISES

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

-See how many of the following measures you can create (this pivot table is just showing data for 2014):
+See how many of the following measures you can create (this pivot table is just showing data for 2015 and 2016):

 See the next page for hints!

 Here are the measures that you need to create: